rizemon/rizemon.github.io/_posts/2019-11-17-networked-htb.markdown

 layout: post
 title:  "Hack The Box - Networked"
 date:   2019-11-17 11:28:00 +0800
+categories: hackthebox
-categories: hackthebox linux bash php
+tags: linux bash php
 ---

 I really learnt a lot from this box such as the double extension attack and passing of variables into the environment of a command in bash.